linode/apl-docs/docs/for-devs/console/workloads.md

 - Manage the custom values of the workloads in Git

 :::info
-Ask you platform administrator to activate Argo CD to be able to use this feature.
+Ask you platform administrator to activate ArgoCD to be able to use this feature.
 :::

 :::info